AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Conclusion

 \section{Conclusion}

-In this work, we introduce AMPED to address the dual objectives of exploration and skill diversity in SBRL.
-Our framework unifies entropy‐based exploration with contrastive skill separation, explicitly resolves their gradient conflicts via PCGrad for more stable updates, and employs a skill selector to adaptively deploy skills during fine‐tuning.
-Empirically, we show that (i) eliminating exploration–diversity gradient interference is crucial, (ii) combining AnInfoNCE‐inspired diversity losses with RND‐driven entropy bonuses yields a robust balance between competing incentives, and (iii) our skill selector meaningfully boosts downstream performance.
-Complementing these findings, we also presented a theoretical analysis highlighting the critical role of skill diversity in optimizing downstream returns.
+In this work, we introduce AMPED to jointly address exploration and skill diversity in SBRL.
+Our framework unifies entropy‐based exploration with contrastive skill separation, explicitly mitigates their gradient conflicts via PCGrad, and employs a skill selector to adaptively deploy skills during fine‐tuning.
+Empirically, we find that (i) reducing exploration-diversity gradient interference leads to improved performance, (ii) combining AnInfoNCE‐inspired diversity losses with RND‐driven entropy bonuses balances the objectives.
+Taken together, our theoretical analysis highlights the crucial role of skill diversity in reducing sample complexity and enabling more effective skill selection.

-While AMPED was developed for skill‐based RL, its core insight, treating exploration and diversity as competing objectives and resolving their gradient conflicts via projection, offers a powerful lens for any domain confronting multiple learning signals.
-By demonstrating its efficacy in SBRL, we hope to inspire broader adoption of gradient‐projection methods across machine learning and beyond.

-Future research could adopt more advanced conflict‐resolution techniques and remove remaining heuristics, develop more precise estimators for our objectives, or identify alternative objective functions that better reconcile exploration and diversity.
-Additionally, investigators might explore factors beyond exploration and diversity or address the fixed‐skill‐count limitation of our current framework.
+While AMPED was developed for skill‐based RL, its core insight, treating exploration and diversity as competing objectives and resolving their gradient conflicts via projection, extends to other settings with multiple learning signals, motivating broader use of gradient-projection methods.
+Future research could adopt more advanced conflict‐resolution techniques and remove remaining heuristics, or identify alternative objective functions that better reconcile exploration and diversity.
 Further details are available in Appendix~\ref{sec:appendix_limitation}.
 By tackling these challenges, the SBRL community can progress toward creating richer, more capable agents.